GeekTrainer/help-desk-bot-lab/Node/exercise6-MoodDetection.md

 ## Task 3: Modify the Bot to Ask for Feedback and Determine the Mood

-In this task you will introduce the module you just created in the last task and then consume from a new dialog on your bot.
+In this task you will introduce the module you just created in the last task and then consume it from a new dialog on your bot.

 1. Open the **app.js** file you've obtained from exercise 4.
 Alternatively, you can open the file from the [exercise4-KnowledgeBase](./exercise4-KnowledgeBase) folder.